1. It’s seriously never too early to learn

 Long before Berkshire Hathaway, a six-year-old Buffett earned his first few cents selling sticks of gum in the neighborhood.
 Seeing an opportunity for even better margins, he moved on to purchasing six-packs of Coke for a quarter and selling the individual cans for a nickel each.

-Your son or daughter might never grow up to lead a multinational conglomerate, but encouraging them to see money-making opportunities will help them down the road.
+Encouraging your kids to find money-making opportunities will help them down the road.
 Even a lemonade stand will help teach lessons like problem solving, goal setting and salesmanship.

 Then, when your child becomes an adult, they'll be able to take over the account and use the lessons you've taught them to grow it even more.